Cervical cancer is cancer that starts in the neck of the womb (the cervix).

 Human Papilomavirus School Immunisation Programme

-The HPV vaccine will help to protect girls from developing cervical cancer when they are adults.
-It is available free of charge from the HSE for all girls in 1st year of second level school.
+The HPV vaccine protects girls from developing cervical cancer when they become adults.
+The vaccine is given through a school based programme, to ensure high vaccine uptake.
+However, in specific instances some girls will be invited to special HSE clinics for their vaccines.
 It protects against the types of HPV that cause around 70% of all cervical cancers.
 As such, it is still important for girls who have been vaccinated to have regular smear tests when they are adults.

 If you would like to download a copy of the Marie Keating Foundation’s information leaflet on cervical cancer, please click here.